 Register to Vote

 Before you can vote, elections officials need to know a few things about you, such as your eligibility to vote and where you live.
-Registering in advance shows poll workers on Election Day that you are a qualified voter and ensures that you get to vote in all the elections and on ballot questions that affect you.
+Registering in advance shows election officials that you are a qualified voter whether you vote by mail, vote early or on election day.
+It also ensures that you get to vote in all the elections and on ballot questions that affect you.

 You may be eligible to register to vote if you are: